stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 In a real-world scenario, the function would be creating HTML lists and appending them into the DOM.
 For simplicity's sake, the function will just display the array in the console.

-Finally, the other code that has nothing to do with the API response will execute.
+Finally, the other code that has nothing to do with the simulated API response will execute.

 ```
 second
 third
 ```

-As you can see, this synchronous behavior in this scenario is not desirable.
+As you can see, this synchronous behavior in this scenario is undesirable.

 ```
 console.log('second');
 console.log('third');
 ```

-The two console logs are not related nor do they depend on the functions `getData()` or `displayData` to run.
-Think of it in a real-world scenario, the code usually contains functions handling different parts of the UI of the application.
-In synchronous execution, everything will freeze until a time-consuming function such as getData or an API request finishes.
-As you can imagine, the user experience would be horrible.
+The two console logs are independent of the data that `getData()` returns.
+Think of the code in a real-world application, this could be handling events or handling different parts of the User Interface(UI) of the application.
+In synchronous execution, everything will come to a halt until a time-consuming `getData` function finishes executing giving users a bad experience.

-What if there is a way to get around it?
-What if there is a way to put the `getData()` in the background when accessing an API and continue executing the rest of the code and then run `displayData` only when `getData()` finishes executing?
+But what if there is a way to get around it?
+What if there is a way to put the `getData()` in the background when requesting data from an API and continue executing the rest of the code and then run `displayData` only when `getData()` finishes executing?

 To answer the questions, "yes, there is a way".
-And this is the basis of _asynchronous programming_.
+And this is the basis of **asynchronous programming**.

-### Asynchronous JavaScript
+### Asynchronous Programming

 In asynchronous code, instead of waiting for a time-consuming task to finish executing, the task is put in the background and all the other code executes.

 Let's modify our previous example and make it asynchronous.
 Before ES6, a popular way to make code asynchronous was by putting the time-consuming code inside a `setTimeout()` function.
-A `setTimeout()` is a method of the Window object that executes a function after a specified amount of time(milliseconds).
+A `setTimeout()` is a method of the `Window` object that executes a function after a specified amount of time(milliseconds).

 ```javascript
 setTimeout(function(){ // code comes here }, 0);